-OECD Test 102 – Determination of Melting Point or Melting Range
+OECD Test 102 – Determining the Melting Point or Melting Range

 Description

 Perform the OECD 102 test to accurately determine the melting point or melting range of a pure chemical substance.
-This fundamental parameter of physicochemical characterization is required in REACH , biocides , phytosanitary and cosmetic .
+This fundamental parameter of physicochemical characterization is required in REACH , biocides , plant protection products , and cosmetics .

-Compliant with OECD guidelines and carried out according to good laboratory practices (GLP) , this test allows the evaluation of thermal stability , approximate purity , and the detection of possible impurities or transformations during the transition to the liquid state.
+In accordance with OECD guidelines and carried out according to good laboratory practices (GLP) , this test allows for the evaluation of thermal stability , approximate purity , and the detection of any impurities or transformations during the transition to the liquid state.

 Technical description: